 -

-Testing the friction mallet: Every ball is thoroughly checked by us: If it shows cracks or imbalances, it is rejected.
+Inspection of the friction mallet balls: Each ball is thoroughly inspected by us: If it shows cracks or imbalances, it is sorted out.

 -